-The Council's draft Capital Investment Strategy is intended to direct the Council's Capital Programme and the allocation of resources for the five-year period 2021/22 to 2025/26.
+The Council's Capital Investment Strategy is intended to direct the Council's Capital Programme and the allocation of resources for the five-year period 2021/22 to 2025/26.
 The guidance in this strategy complements and supplements the Medium-Term Financial Plan.

-Following consideration by the Executive, the Business and Transformation Scrutiny Panel will consider the draft on 23 July, with final recommendations to Council on 08 September 2020.
+Following consideration by the Executive, final recommendations will be made to Council on 08 September 2020.